Helping practices to be their best.

 How can you access or seek correction of your personal information?

-Generally, if you would like further information about the care or services you have received from Better Medical you may simply ask your doctor or call our reception team.
+Generally, if you would like further information about the care or services you have received from Better Medical, you may ask your doctor or call our reception team.
 Please do not use our websites or social media pages to request personal information or seek changes to your personal information.
 However, you have the right to request access to personal information Better Medical holds about you at any time.
 To request access to your personal information, please contact your local clinic directly.

 There are no charges for requesting access (or correction) of your personal information except where the volume of information we hold is excessively large when we may charge a reasonable administration fee (including fees for photocopying).

-Where the person requesting access is an authorised representative of the person about whom the information relates (such as an attorney or guardian) we will ask the representative to provide evidence of their authority (such as a copy of an Enduring Power of Attorney) where we do not already hold that information.
+Where the person requesting access is an authorised representative of the person about whom the information relates (such as an attorney or guardian), we will ask the representative to provide evidence of their authority (such as a copy of an Enduring Power of Attorney) where we do not already hold that information.

 In certain circumstances, your request to access your personal information may be declined in accordance with privacy laws (for example, where giving access would put you or another person at risk of harm).